syncfusion-content/maui-docs/MAUI/Autocomplete/Getting-Started.md

 The [Text](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.DropDownControls.DropDownListBase.html#Syncfusion_Maui_Inputs_DropDownControls_DropDownListBase_Text) property is used to get the user-submitted text in the [SfAutoComplete](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html).
 The default value of the `Text` property is `string.Empty`.

 N> [Text](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.DropDownControls.DropDownListBase.html#Syncfusion_Maui_Inputs_DropDownControls_DropDownListBase_Text) property is Read only.

+N> You can refer to our [.NET MAUI Autocomplete](https://www.syncfusion.com/maui-controls/maui-autocomplete) feature tour page for its groundbreaking feature representations.
+You can also explore our [.NET MAUI Autocomplete Example](https://github.com/SyncfusionExamples/maui-autocomplete-samples) that shows you how to render the Autocomplete in .NET MAUI.